 Powell: That’s not—

 President Johnson: —four hundred . . .
 Well, hell, you didn’t—[because] you want a $400,000 appropriation for you, we couldn’t pass a billion, two hundred million [dollar funding bill] for the schoolkids.

 Now, you know I’m for you, and you know that I’m going to help you any way I can.
 I’ve got nothing to do with what you’re doing in the House investigation [of Powell’s personal finances].
 But you damn near defeated the best education bill I’ve got.
 And I hope you’re going to be proud of it.

-Powell: No. Now, you know your Appalachia bill, that there is—
+Powell: No. Now, you know in your Appalachia bill, that there is—

 President Johnson: Well, now, Appalachia ain’t got a damn thing to do with you.
 If you handle your committee and let us handle the other one!